Fibromyalgia Treatment in Garden City & Lake Success, NY

 • Irritable bowel symptoms

-• Depression and anxiety (highly comorbid)
+• Depression and anxiety (very common with fibromyalgia)

 What Causes Fibromyalgia?